 Sometimes, the best support comes from people who have been there.
 They understand what it's like to get a cancer diagnosis.
 Knowing you're not alone can truly help.

 The Cancer Center Peer Support Program gives patients and caregivers a source of authentic support.
-You'll talk to someone who themselves has had cancer.
+You'll talk to someone one-on-one who can relate to your experience.

 Peer partners can't offer medical advice.
-But they can share their own experiences and helpful tips.
-These trained volunteers offer encouragement and insight to help you cope.
+But they've had cancer or supported someone with cancer themselves.
+They can share their own experiences and offer encouragement and insight to help you cope.

 This program is: